 This policy is in general conformity with Bassetlaw DC Local Plan (2020-2038) Policy 50.
+Local Plan Policy ST48 sets water efficiency standards.

 POLICY ENV 7: FLOOD RISK RESILIENCE - Development proposals within the areas indicated in Figure 11 will be required, where appropriate, to demonstrate that the benefit of development outweighs the harm in relation to its adverse impact on climate change targets, and on the likelihood of it conflicting with locally applicable flood mitigation strategies and infrastructure.